 - Bowflex Body Tower—Best Bowflex Home Gym Alternative

 Bowflex nurtures all its versions with either of the two techniques – Power Rods or Spiraflex.

-Both of them are similar as they enable a person can switch between different levels of tension during resistance training.
+Both of them are similar as they enable you to switch between different tension levels during resistance training.

 However, the two differ in their mode of resistance creation.